-Today the U.S. Department of Commerce released the specific draft sugar agreements initialed by the governments of United States and Mexico and representatives of the Mexican sugar industry.
+Today, the U.S. Department of Commerce released the specific draft sugar agreements initialed by the governments of the United States and Mexico and representatives of the Mexican sugar industry.
 This follows months of negotiations and further technical consultations between the two governments and the sugar growing and refining industries of both countries.

 On June 6, U.S. Secretary of Commerce Wilbur Ross and Mexican Secretary of Economy Ildefonso Guajardo announced an agreement in principle to amend the agreements suspending the antidumping and countervailing duty investigations on sugar from Mexico.
 The draft amendments released today reflect this agreement in principle and address the injury found to have been caused to the U.S. sugar industry by sugar imported from Mexico.

 Under the amendments, the amount of raw sugar imported from Mexico would increase from 47% to 70%, ensuring a greater supply of sugar for U.S. sugar refiners.